miniwdl-ext/miniwdl-aws/README.md

 Misconfigured infrastructure might prevent logs from being written to EFS or CloudWatch at all.
 In that case, use the AWS Batch console/API to find status messages for the workflow or task jobs.

-## Appendix: expected AWS infrastructure
+## Appendix 1: expected AWS infrastructure

 Requirements: